Chronic fatigue is a term that means fatigue which lasts for a long period of time.

 Other causes of chronic fatigue can include stress and exposure to toxic chemicals.

-Dr Dobie considers that in most cases of chronic fatigue the cause can be identified if the appropriate tests are performed.
+Dr Dobie considers that in most cases of chronic fatigue the cause of chronic fatigue can be identified if the appropriate tests are performed.

 Viral illnesses such as glandular fever are a common cause of chronic fatigue syndrome.
 Most patients with glandular fever make a full recovery after 6-8 weeks, but some patients are left with lingering fatigue that can develop into chronic fatigue syndrome.

-Conventional treatment for chronic fatigue syndrome consists of cognitive behaviour therapy (CBT), a graded exercise program and sometimes antidepressants.
-Dr Dobie finds that these forms of treatment are rarely helpful.
+Conventional treatment for chronic fatigue syndrome consists of cognitive behaviour therapy (CBT), a graded exercise program and sometimes antidepressant medications.
+These forms of treatment can be helpful in some patients, but antidepressants often exacerbate fatigue.

 The treatment used by Dr Dobie for chronic fatigue syndrome depends on what he considers to be the primary underlying cause of the fatigue.

-Dr Dobie finds that when the fatigue has been triggered by a virus such as glandular fever or Ross River virus, intravenous vitamin C is often helpful.
-He often adds magnesium, B vitamins and glutathione to the infusions.
-He also prescribes a wide range of oral nutritional supplements.
+When Dr Dobie considers that chronic fatigue has been triggered by a virus such as glandular fever virus or Ross River virus, he often treats the illness with intravenous vitamin C. He may add magnesium, B vitamins and glutathione to the infusions.
+He also prescribes oral nutritional supplements that help to boost the production of ATP in the mitochondria (the mitochondria are sometimes referred to as the ”powerhouse of the cell”).
+ATP is the main energy molecule in the body.

-Fatigue due to underactive adrenal glands is often referred to as “adrenal fatigue”.
-If tests indicated that the fatigue is due to underactive adrenals Dr Dobie prescribes treatments to boost the function of the adrenals.
+Fatigue due to poor adrenal function is sometimes referred to as “adrenal fatigue”.
+If tests indicated that the fatigue is due to underactive adrenal glands Dr Dobie may prescribe nutritional supplements (either oral or intravenous) and herbal medicines.
 In severe cases he might prescribe adrenal hormones.

 Dr Dobie considers that many cases of Lyme disease have been misdiagnosed as chronic fatigue syndrome.
 Lyme disease requires treatment with antibiotics.